mysql/mysql-utilities/doc/man/mysqldbcopy.rst

 .. option:: --skip=<objects>

    Specify objects to skip in the operation as a comma-separated list (no spaces).
-Valid values = TABLES, VIEWS, TRIGGERS, PROCEDURES, FUNCTIONS, EVENTS, GRANTS, DATA, CREATE_DB.
+Permitted values are CREATE_DB, DATA, EVENTS, FUNCTIONS, GRANTS, PROCEDURES, TABLES, TRIGGERS, VIEWS.

 .. option:: --source=<source>